 – Layer a pound cake form with parchment paper.

 – Pour a thin layer of the chocolate on the bottom.

 – Alternating place a layer of cookies and chocolate on top.
 The final layer should be chocolate.

 – Place the form in the fridge and keep it there for 2-3 hours or longer; the cake needs to be very firm.

 – Before you serve turn the form and carefully move the cake out of the form; remove parchment paper.

 – Keep the cake chilled until it is served.

 Fix the parchment paper with tape on the outside of the pan.

-You can keep this cake in the fridge or in a cold basement up to 1 week; wrap it in aluminum foil.
+You can keep this cake in the fridge by wrapping it with aluminum foil.

-You can make this cake days before, just keep it cool.
+You can make this cake days before, just keep it cool before serving.